Nexplore Travel

 Mawlynnong, often celebrated as the “cleanest village in Asia,” is nestled in the lush hills of Meghalaya and is home to the Khasi tribe.
 This village stands out as a model of sustainable and eco-friendly living.
 For photographers, Mawlynnong offers an incredible opportunity to capture the well-preserved traditional lifestyle of the Khasi people, from their traditional houses to their cultural practices.

 A short walk from the village leads to one of the most incredible natural wonders of the region—the living root bridges.
-These bridges, found in and around Mawlynnong, are result of generations of Khasi ingenuity.
+These bridges, found in and around Mawlynnong, are the result of generations of Khasi ingenuity.
 The roots of rubber fig trees are trained and guided over decades to form strong, walkable bridges over rivers and streams.
 These bridges, with their intricate networks of roots entwined together, offer a rare blend of nature’s raw beauty and the sustainable practices of the indigenous people.
-Whether documenting the colorful Khasi festivals, the pristine environment, or the breathtaking living root bridges, Mawlynnong presents endless opportunities for those looking to capture the essence of eco-friendly living amidst nature’s wonders.
+Whether documenting the colourful Khasi festivals, the pristine environment, or the breathtaking living root bridges, Mawlynnong presents endless opportunities for those looking to capture the essence of eco-friendly living amidst nature’s wonders.

 Check How to spend a happening day in Mawlynnong village

-9. Pelling, Sikkim
+9. North Sikkim

 10. Mechuka, Arunachal Pradesh